 MUGAs or multi-use games areas provide a structured space for a variety of team games in city centres, parks, housing estates, schools and sports clubs.
-They provide an environment where a variety of team games such as; football, rugby, tennis, basketball and cricket can be played.
+They provide an environment where a variety of team games such as; football, rugby, tennis, basketball and cricket.
 Children and teenagers can meet up to play either organised games, with a coach, or arrange matches themselves.
-MUGAs are suitable for children of all ages who will hopefully develop good exercise habits ensuring that they maintain a healthy weight in the future.
+MUGAs are suitable for children of all ages.
+They will hopefully develop good exercise habits ensuring that they maintain a healthy weight in the future.

 In the past children’s health has suffered due to malnutrition and not resting enough.
 This resulted in underweight children with deficiencies in important vitamins and minerals.
 These days the World Health Organisation (WHO), ‘ regards childhood obesity as one of the most serious global public health challenges for the 21st century’.
 (Source: Public Health England).
 The HSE (Health Survey For England) found that 28.2% of children between the ages 2 – 15 were classed as obese in 2015.
 Although being overweight adversely affects children’s self-esteem more than their health, it is the long-term effects of obesity as adults that concern the health care system the most.
 It is estimated that obesity costs the NHS £15.8 billion every year (PHE) so there are many good reasons to help children to eat well and take more exercise.